cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/formations/create_your_own_stencil_template_repos.md

 ## Overview

-Once you are familiar with base templates, you might want to create your own templates in a public or private repository and use them with Formations.
+Once you are familiar with our default Template Library, you might want to create your own library in a public or private repository and use it with Formations.
 This guide walks you through that process.

-Because Stencils are designed to be reusable, operators or developers can generate these BTR's and make them available to the rest of the team via this feature.
+Because Stencils are designed to be reusable, operators or developers can generate these Libraries and make them available to the rest of the team via this feature.

 These Stencils are usable by anyone with the appropriate permissions and can be enforced by the operators of the cluster to ensure good governance of the infrastructure.

-## Setting up a Base Template Repository
+## Setting up a Template Library

-A Base Template Repository (BTR) is simply a collection of YAML-formatted Kubernetes configuration templates (i.e. Stencils) in a Git repository.
+A Template Library is simply a collection of YAML-formatted Kubernetes configuration templates (i.e. Stencils) in a Git repository.

-A BTR must include a single `templates.json` file that holds meta-data about the templates you have in the repo.
-Here is a sample `templates.json` that describes a BTR for a Ruby-based application:
+A Template Library must include a single `templates.json` file that holds meta-data about the templates you have in the repo.
+Here is a sample `templates.json` that describes a Template Library for a Ruby-based application:

 {% highlight json %}
     {